 Our Earth's Future: Understanding Climate Science and Sea Level Rise

-In this one-day offering, Dr. Debra Tillinger will lead an in-depth course about the forces that determine sea level.
-Compare human-induced sea level rise, a consequence of global warming, with the natural variability in sea level height caused by El Niño and other ocean atmosphere phenomena.
-Participants will come away with a better understanding of climate change, and the ability to discuss the science behind the headlines with friends and family.
+In this one-day offering, Dr. Debra Tillinger leads an in-depth course about the forces that determine sea levels.
+Compare human-induced sea level rise, a consequence of global warming, with other phenomena related to the interaction of the ocean and the atmosphere.
+Through the use of mapping on multiple scales, participants will come away with a better understanding of climate change, and the ability to discuss the science behind the headlines with friends and family.